-This award recognizes an outstanding Ph.D. student in the social sciences working in the area of gender/women’s studies.
+This award recognizes an outstanding Ph.D. student in the social sciences working in the area of gender and women’s studies.
 It is named in honor of Mary Washburn Willets (1629-1713), who was a prominent Quaker Minister in Long Island.
 She gave public testimony, held meetings in her house and remained faithful to her beliefs despite public and private persecution.

 Nominations: Faculty may nominate University of Wisconsin-Madison graduate students who meet the criteria listed below by writing a brief letter of nomination, enclosing a CV and copy of the student’s relevant written work (e.g. class papers, research or dissertation proposals).
 The Center for Research on Gender and Women administers the program on behalf of the Department of Gender and Women’s Studies.
 Nominations should be emailed to email@example.com.

 1) Ph.D. students who have been admitted to candidacy in the social sciences.
-Preference will be given to those who have completed an Option A or B minor or a graduate certificate in Gender and Women’s Studies.
+Preference will be given to those who have completed a minor or a graduate certificate in Gender and Women’s Studies.

-2) Dissertation topic to be relevant to gender/women’s studies in some area of the social sciences (e.g. anthropology, psychology, economics, history, geography, political science, sociology).
+2) Dissertation topic to be relevant to gender and women’s studies in some area of the social sciences.

 Selection: Selection to be made on the basis of excellence in academic work as evident in classwork, papers, etc. This is not intended as a teaching award.

-Award: The award of $400 should be use for some aspect of the Ph.D. research, unless you have student loans.
+Award: Maximum award of $400 should be use for some aspect of the Ph.D. research, unless you have student loans.

-Application: Please submit application material via Wisconsin Scholarship Hub (WiSH) when contacted by the Center for Research on Gender and Women that you have been nominated.
+Application: Please submit application material via Wisconsin Scholarship Hub (WiSH) when contacted by the Center for Research on Gender and Women or faculty member that you have been nominated.

 Contact: Please contact the Administrator of the Center for Research on Gender and Women (CRGW), Elizabeth Morris, at firstname.lastname@example.org with any questions.